 Air Head Dry Composting Toilet

 Air Head Composting Toilet is another options for a self-contained camping toilet that uses dry composting without water.
 It’s designed to mimic a home toilet with a comfortable seat and flushing system.
 The solids tank can last 60-80 uses and they recommend emptying the liquid tank every four days.

 It separates solids with the help of an agitator and uses a 12V fan to eliminate moisture in the holding tank.
 Fill it with peat moss and you’re good to go!
 The Air Heads work well in camper vans, boats, and can easily replace a fixed RV toilet.
 Air Head Composting Toilet costs $1,059 USD and requires installation.

-Separett makes the most compact composting toilet for camping.
+Separett makes the most compact waterless toilets for camping.
 It’s a urine-diverting toilet that has separate tanks for liquids and solids.
 Separett recommends dumping the solids once a week and liquids 2-3 times a week.

 C-Head Portable Composting Toilet

 If you have the space in your camper van bathroom, the C-Head Composting Toilet is another great travelling toilet.
 It’s more geared toward RVs or tiny homes because it’s quite large but still has handy features.
 It separates urine from solids and diverts them to an easy-to-empty jug.
 The solids land in peat or hemp-lined tank where they compost without odours.